Don't Give Up

 Learners define perseverance and identify the need to persevere in completing tasks.
 They will explore obstacles and excuses that deter perseverance.

 - identify familiar difficult tasks and the obstacles or excuses that make it difficult to persevere.

-Tell the students that they are going to get up and, as a group, run around the building without stopping or walking.
-Wait for a response from the students.
-Then listen to the excuses and obstacles they put up (I don't want to; I don't have the right shoes; I can't get sweaty; I just ate; Its too cold/hot).
-After listening to the excuses, tell the students that you didn't really intend to take them on a run (we don't have time), but wanted to hear the obstacles and excuses that surface when there is a challenging or difficult task.
+Ask the learners what they would say if you told them they had to get up right now and run around the building without stopping or walking.
+Listen to the barriers they put up (I don't want to; I don't have the right shoes; I can't get sweaty; I just ate; It's too cold/hot).
+After listening, tell them these are the obstacles and excuses that surface when there is a challenging or difficult task.

-In a display area, write the word perseverance with the definition: "sticking to the task which needs to be done – even if we want to quit.
-Putting forth maximum effort to always do the best you can."
-Ask the students to identify what they think are the most important words in this definition and why.
+Discuss the word perseverance and its definition: "sticking to the task which needs to be done – even if we want to quit.
+Putting forth the maximum effort to do the best you can."
+Ask the learners to identify what they think are the most important words in this definition and why.
 Underline or circle the words.

-Ask the students to name some difficult tasks they face regularly and identify the obstacles that go with the tasks (homework--too busy, not prepared; exercise--too busy, no equipment; conflict with friends--emotional reactions, fear of hurting or being hurt).
-List the obstacles they name and save for Lesson Two.
+Ask them to name some difficult tasks they face regularly and identify the obstacles that go with the tasks.
+Write these on a chart and save for the next lesson.
+(Examples: homework - busy, not prepared; exercise - busy, no equipment; conflict with friends - emotional reactions, fear of hurting or being hurt).

 Strand PHIL.III Philanthropy and the Individual

 Benchmark MS.5 Describe the responsibility students have to act in the civil society sector to improve the common good.